 But these are NOT normal times anymore.
-In an effort to fight off the ugly effects of inflation, the Bank of Canada has announced eight separate rate increases between March 2nd 2022 and January 25th 2023.
+In an effort to fight off the ugly effects of inflation, the Bank of Canada announced ten separate rate increases between March 2nd 2022, and July 12th 2023.

 This happens when a mortgage’s Trigger Rate and Trigger Point come into play.
 Here you will find a complete explanation and discussion of trigger rate and trigger point.